ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/pft_configuration.md

 The fields in the cohort data file are:

-* `plant_cohorts_pft`: The plant functional type of the cohort, matching one of the names set in the PFT definitions.
+* `plant_cohorts_pft`: The plant functional type of the cohort: a text value that must match one of the PFT names set in the PFT definitions.
 * `plant_cohorts_cell_id`: The grid cell in which the cohort is found.
 * `plant_cohorts_dbh`: The initial size of each individual in the cohort, as the diameter at breast height (metres)
-* `plant_cohorts_n`: The initial number of individuals in the cohort
+* `plant_cohorts_n`: The initial number of individuals in the cohort.

 ```{note}
 Even if you intend cohort distributions to be identical across all simulation cells you